descartez/descartez.github.io/_posts/2015-06-01-job-coding-tutor.md

 ---

 ### Freelance
-06-01-2015 to 10-01-2015
+06-01-2015 to present

-> Taught coding principles and web development to middle school students.
+> - Teaching a variety of students of varying skill levels and ages.
+> - Specializes in communication and people with attention deficit disorders.
+> - Uses self-made curriculum based off of coding boot camp experience.